 The HMRU is a shared resource for nutrition research and education in the DNS and is administered through the office of the DNS Director.
 All research conducted in the HMRU is approved by Cornell University's Institutional Review Board (IRB) and subject to various HMRU policies and standard operating procedures.
 Any faculty member acting as the Principal Investigator or the supervising faculty member of any project being conducted in the HMRU is responsible for all aspects of the scientific conduct of the project.

 Inquiries about the HMRU should be sent to the HMRU Manager, Erica Bender.

 Areas of Research

 The HMRU is a 3,829 square foot research facility with specialized laboratories and facilities to support comprehensive nutrition and metabolism research on human subjects.
-The HMRU supports many facets of research in the nutritional sciences, including human metabolism, dietetics, and clinical chemistry, as well as studies involving human performance and assessment of body composition and bone mass.
+The HMRU supports many facets of research in the nutritional sciences, including human metabolism, dietetics, reproductive physiology, and clinical chemistry, as well as studies involving human performance and assessment of body composition and bone mass.

 Use of HMRU Facilities